 "Getting vaccinated remains the best protection against the flu for Tucson seniors," said Kumar Dharmarajan, MD, Chief Scientific Officer, Clover Health.
 "Especially for older adults who spend time with children, the group most affected by this year’s strain, it is crucial to get your flu shot now to prevent passing on the virus.
 If you haven’t done so yet, there’s still time to do your part to keep the Tucson community healthy this flu season.”

 A complete list of Tucson flu shot locations and pricing details is available via the national HealthMap Vaccine Finder at vaccinefinder.org.

 The Flu Shot Monitor from Clover, a healthcare company using technology to improve medical outcomes, surveyed seniors in Tucson and across the U.S. to track the percentage of adults 60 and older who get vaccinated throughout this flu season.

 As opposed to traditional fee-for-service that focuses on “sick care”, Medicare Advantage insurers like Clover often offer a range of preventative care benefits, such as gym memberships, dental coverage, and home visits.
 Clover members also receive free flu shots as part of its comprehensive plan benefits.

-The January Clover Health Flu Shot Monitor was conducted by Wakefield Research of 300 adults 60+ in the Tucson region.
-The national survey was of 1,000 adults 60+ throughout the U.S. The surveys were administered through January 9, 2019.
+The February Clover Health Flu Shot Monitor was conducted by Wakefield Research of 300 adults 60+ in Tucson.
+The national survey was of 1,000 adults 60+ throughout the U.S.